 Management anticipates that all of the pronouncements will be adopted in the Bank's accounting policy for the first period beginning after the effective date of the pronouncement.

-Management does not anticipate a material impact on the Bank's financial statements from these amendments, they are presented below.
+Management does not anticipate a material impact on the Bank's financial statements from these Standards and Amendments, they are presented below.